 Finally, you should not be too hard on yourself.
 If you constantly worry about bills, you may miss out on much of the joy that comes from moving on after a divorce.
 Therefore, think about creating an activities account for unnecessary items that make you happy.

 If you have chosen to end an unhappy marriage, the world is your oyster.
 Still, you want to work toward a secure financial future.
 Building good credit is an effective way to get there.

-For advice on building credit after your divorce, call the expert Georgia family law attorneys at Gentry Law Firm.
+For advice on building credit after your divorce, call the expert Marietta family law attorneys at Gentry Law Firm.